What you need to do after your H-1B visa is approved

-Step one: Schedule an H1B visa stamping interview
+Step two: schedule an H1B visa stamping interview

 After you’ve scheduled an appointment for your visa stamping, USCIS will issue you an appointment letter.
 Retain this letter, as you will need to bring it with you to your interview.

-After scheduling your visa stamping interview, you must obtain a photograph of yourself for your H-1B visa.
+After scheduling your visa stamping interview appointment, you must obtain a photograph of yourself for your H-1B visa.
 This photograph must comply with the following requirements:

 It must be in color